garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 - **Game Objects**: `GameObject` superclass with `alive` flag and `kill()` method simplifies object management.
 - **BillBoard & Scrolling**: ready for animated or scrolling backgrounds.
 - **Front-End / CSS**: CSS variables for consistent colors, borders, and responsive scaling; messages are flexbox-centered.
+- **Error Handling**: defensive coding with try/catch and optional chaining prevents crashes from missing assets or states.

 ---